dantleech/blog/content/posts/2026/05-21-day-23/index.md

 _Gravel_

 I was listening to music but it passed through one ear and out of the other.
-Nothing was very inspiring which is less a comment on the scenery than what the scenery had been.
+**Nothing was inspiring** -- which is less a comment on the scenery than what the scenery had been.
 The bumpy gravel and rock-and-stone sections were welcome as they provided my brain with some challenge - in the same way that trail-running requires you to strategically (but somehow naturally) plan your